mondeja/mdpo/README.md

 [![Documentation status][doc-image]][doc-link]

-Library to extract contents of a set of Markdown files and save into one or multiples `.po` files.
-Is like a tiny gettext utility for Markdown files written in Python.
+Library and command line interface to extract contents of a set of Markdown files and save into `.po` files.
+Is like a tiny xgettext utility for Markdown files written in Python.

 > I've written only those functionalities that have needed, so if you want to see more added to this package, [send a pull request](https://github.com/mondeja/md2po/pulls) or [open an issue](https://github.com/mondeja/md2po/issues/new) with a minimal example.